 Then something happened.
 He imagined the ghouls turning into spirits.
 In his mind's eye, they became pure light.
 It was his imagination, but not quite.
 These visions had the feel of a dream, a lucid dream, almost.
 He felt he could let go.
 The chain slid from him, and he could almost hear the metal tinkling on the floor of Diane's living room.

 He felt the warmth of Julie's hand on his own and wondered when she had put it there.
 But it didn't matter.
 Instead, he put his other hand on top of hers for a moment, and then leaned back, to stare at the ceiling.
-The record had ended, and after a minute of silence, Alan recognized Beethoven's ninth symphony playing from the speakers.
+The record had ended, and after a moment of quiet, Alan recognized Beethoven's ninth symphony playing from the speakers.
 He felt the music as much as he heard it, and let its energy cascade through his body.
 His consciousness grasped each note, and the music made him feel euphoric.

 Diane knows what she's doing, he realized, and smiled at her.
 She felt his eyes and smiled back.